JPIAMRCOINCIDE/MicrobialGenomics/_episodes/50_Assembly_Quality.md

 > > $ checkm taxon_list |grep Escherichia
 > > ....
 > > species   Escherichia coli                                20           846              160
-> > $ cd ~/genomes/
+> > $ cd ~/assembly/barcode02/
-> > # Analyse a single file in the current folder (the .) that matches barcode02.fasta.
+> > # Analyse a file in the current folder (the .) that matches .fasta.
 This does not work very well in a loop.
-> > $ checkm taxonomy_wf species "Escherichia coli" . checkmout -t 1 -x barcode02.fasta  >checkmoutput.tsv
+> > $ checkm taxonomy_wf species "Escherichia coli" . checkmout -t 1 -x fasta  >checkmoutput.tsv
 > >
 > > # Alternatively, process all genomes in the "genomes" folder that have the extension fasta.
 This is useful if you have many genomes to check.
 > > $ cd ~